 - Take a large non-stick skillet; pour oil and let it heat on medium to high.
 Peel garlic and onion and chop them into small pieces.
 Sauté vegetables in the skillet until soft and translucent.

 - Cut red bell pepper into small pieces to match the size of onion slices.
-Add to the skillet and sauté for additional 5 minutes on the stove.
+Add to the skillet and sauté for another 5 minutes on the stove.

 - Cover the skillet with a lid and let the mixture simmer for 5 to 7 minutes.
 Tomatoes should soften and let the juice out.